misiektoja/instagram_monitor/docs/testing.md

 python -m pytest
 ```

-The same suite runs automatically on pull requests and on pushes to the `main` and `dev` branches via GitHub Actions across all supported Python versions (see [.github/workflows/tests.yml](https://github.com/misiektoja/instagram_monitor/blob/main/.github/workflows/tests.yml)), and must pass before a release is published to PyPI or Docker Hub.
+GitHub Actions runs the same suite for pull requests and pushes to `main` or `dev`.
+It tests every supported Python version.
+See the [test workflow](https://github.com/misiektoja/instagram_monitor/blob/main/.github/workflows/tests.yml).
+The suite must pass before a release is published to PyPI or Docker Hub.

-Online tests that log into Instagram are intentionally out of scope, as automated logins risk triggering challenges or account suspension.
+The suite intentionally excludes tests that sign in to Instagram because automated test logins could trigger security checks or suspension.